 Employers have a duty of care to their employees, and in most instances are legally required to provide compensation for death or injury to those employees whilst working.

-This is most commonly achieved through legislation which makes it compulsory to arrange insurance protection (often referred to as "workers' compensation", "workmen's compensation" or "employers liability" insurance.)
+This is most commonly achieved through legislation which makes it compulsory to arrange insurance protection (referred to as "workers' compensation" insurance.)

 Apart from any specific statutory liability, an organisation may also be liable to its employees under common law, depending upon the state and/or country in which it engages these workers.

 At EBM we closely review our clients needs within Australia and overseas before we design an insurance solution to respond to our clients unique requirements, taking into consideration:-

 - Scope of available cover including statutory benefits, common law, journey claims and industrial diseases.

 - Contractual requirements extending to accommodate principals indemnity, waivers and hold harmless provisions, where available.

 - The assistance of EBM’s unique Injury Management service.